» home » phone scams - unwanted faxes

 What is unsolicited advertising and when is a fax considered unsolicited?

 The fact that your fax number is published or distributed doesn't mean others are allowed to send you unsolicited advertisements.
-However, if you have an "established business relationship" with a person or entity then, consequently you’ve given your consent to receive faxes from that person or entity.
+However, if you have an "established business relationship" with a person or entity then, consequently you have given your consent to receive faxes from that person or entity.

 What is an established relationship?

-You have an "established business relationship" with a person or entity only if you have made an inquiry, application, purchase, or transaction regarding the commercial products or services offered by that person or entity.
-However, if you want this business or person to stop sending you faxes you can let them know that you don't want to receive anymore advertisement from them (you wanna end the established relationship).
-They would be in violation of the TCPA of they continue to send you unsolicited advertisement.
+You have an established business relationship with a person or entity only if you have made an inquiry, application, purchase, or transaction regarding the commercial products or services offered by that person or entity.
+However, if you want this business or person to stop sending you faxes you can let them know that you don't want to receive anymore advertisement from them (you want to end the established relationship).
+They would be in violation of the TCPA if they continue to send you unsolicited advertisement.